iamovrhere/ConnectionGeographyJS/README.md

  2. ~~Get the project working with more recent version of Google Maps API~~
  3. Workout how to get the LinkedIn connection/people data
    1. **In Progress**
- 4. Rework the project as MVP UserScript, re-using some snippets of the HTML & JavaScript
+ 4. Rework the project as MVP UserScript, re-using some snippets of the old HTML & JavaScript
  5. Rework the project using actual library vs. vanilla JavaScript
  6. Work on missing features